jorgebucaran/cookbook.fish/README.md

 /Users/x/Code/fish-shell
 ```

 In fish, both `$PWD` and `pwd` always resolve symbolic links.
-This means that, if you are inside a directory that is a symbolic reference to another directory, you always get the path to the real directory.
+This means that, if you are inside a directory that is a symbolic reference to another, you always get the path to the real directory.

-Interactively, `pwd` is faster to type.
+Interactively, `pwd` is easier to type.
 For scripting, `$PWD` is a function call less expensive.

 <details>
-<summary>See an example</summary>
+<summary>Example</summary>

 ```fish
 set -l cwd (pwd)